tomitan100/org.openhab.binding.bom/README.md

 ## Example Screenshots in OpenHAB

 The screenshots below are examples of the binding in operation.
-The screens use custom theme called Matrix Theme by Patrick (pmpkk).
+The screens use custom theme called "Matrix Theme" by Patrick (pmpkk).
 For more information about the theme please go to https://community.openhab.org/t/matrix-theme-for-habpanel/31100.

 <img src="https://github.com/tomitan100/org.openhab.binding.bom/blob/master/doc/home.png?raw=true" />